Identifying Hazards and Communicating Risks

 If an outbreak of a disease of environmental origin is suspected, public health officials will collect initial information on the possible sources.
 Once a case definition (see CASE DEFINITION in Glossary) is established, cases are sought and information is collected on when and where they were exposed, when they started showing effects, and demographic characteristics and predisposing factors (Time, Place and Person).
 Information from all cases is then collated to produce a picture of the distribution of cases in time and place (see Chapter 11: Detection and control of outbreaks).

-Risk assessment, step 2: Risk characterization
+Risk assessment, Step 2: Dose-response assessment

 Differences in susceptibility

 Malaria is an example of a hazard from which the risk is modified by the genetic makeup of at-risk people.
 The sickle cell trait confers some resistance to malaria, and this could explain why the trait has persisted in African populations.
-One study showed that, compared to children without the trait, those with the sickle cell trait had a relative risk of all cause mortality of 0.45 (95% CI 0.24–0.84) from the ages of 2 to 16 months.4 This is the peak age for severe malaria.
+One study showed that, compared to children without the trait, those with the sickle cell trait had a relative risk of all cause mortality of 0.45 (95% CI 0.24–0.84) from the ages of 2 to 16 months.12 This is the peak age for severe malaria.
 There was no difference in mortality before the age of 2 months, probably because of maternal immunity, or after the age of 16 months, probably because those who survive to 16 months develop some immunity from repeated exposures to small infectious loads.

-Kinetics and dynamics5
+Kinetics and dynamics

 Kinetics comes from the Greek word that means movement.
 Cinema (moving pictures) and kinesiology are derived from the same word.